alphagov/tdt-documentation/source/architecture/single_page.md

 1. [Create](create_new_project.html#create-a-new-project) the content files for your documentation site.

-1. Amend [link] your content files to ready them for your documentation site.
+1. [Amend](content.html#content-examples) your content files to ready them for your documentation site.

 1. Save your content files inside your documentation repo in your desired hierarchy.